14 February 2023

 Qualifying Investor Funds

 A three-day approval process is available for authorised funds established as a QIF.
 QIFs are only available for subscription by “Qualified Investors”.
 A “Qualified Investor” is defined in the GFSC’s guidance note on Qualifying Investor Funds dated November 2021.

-This fast track approval process is available to all authorised funds, whether open or closed-ended, other than Class A Schemes (which target retail investors).
+This fast track approval process is available to all authorised funds, whether open or closed-ended.

 Like registered funds, the QIF regime relies upon the administrator scrutinising the promoter, ensuring that only Qualified Investors can access the QIF, and verifying compliance with the relevant rules.
 Again, the GFSC attaches great importance to this.
 Authorisation will be given by the GFSC on the basis of the administrator’s certification The administrator will have an ongoing responsibility to monitor compliance with the matters it has certified and to ensure its rationale for the certification is clearly documented.